maziac/DeZog/README.md

 Please note: Daren creates an SD card image that is loaded when CSpect is started.
 For many projects this is not necessary as you can transfer .nex and .sna files directly from DeZog to CSpect.

-## ZEsarUX/DeZog

-### L BREAK into program, 0:1

-Date: Aug-2020, DeZog 1.4

-And here is another shorter **tutorial by Dean Belfield** ([L BREAK into program, 0:1](http://www.breakintoprogram.co.uk/programming/assembly-language/z80/z80-development-toolchain)).
-For this one you don't need to compile ZEsarUX by yourself.

-### Cesar Wagener Moriana
+## Cesar Wagener Moriana

-Date: Dec-2019, DeZog 0.9 (Z80 Debug)
+Date: Dec-2019, DeZog 0.9 (Z80 Debug), ZEsarUX

 Here is an older (but still great) **tutorial from Cesar Wagener Moriana**.
 He documented how he put all things together.
 It describes how to setup an integrated development environment for ZEsarUX with DeZog.